 EGYPTIAN WRITERS – translated into English

 My preference is for writers of an older generation, such as Tawfiq Al-Hakim (playwright and novelist).
 More prolific was novelist and commentator Naguib Mahfouz, whose works I rarely read; but since he won the Nobel Prize, he should be mentioned!
 Many Egyptian novels were published in the past by Heinemann in the African Writers series; their works now appear under the impress of the AUC.
-For modern/contemporary writers, try Alaa Al-Aswany (The Yacoubian Building; Chicago), or the late Radwa Ashour.
+For modern/contemporary writers, try Latifa Al-Zayyat’s The Open Door, first published in 1960, and a milestone in modern feminist writing in Egypt; Alaa Al-Aswany (The Yacoubian Building; Chicago), or works by the late Radwa Ashour (Granada – an historical novel set in Spain; Blue Lorries).
 Writing in English is Ahdaf Soueif, whose romantic The Map of Love (pub.
 Bloomsbury) is a modern exploration of the ancient Osiris myth.